alanfranz/canvas-submission-uploader/README.md

 ## Caveats

-It seems that Canvas doesn't work properly with empty files.
+* It seems that Canvas doesn't work properly with empty files.
 Don't use empty files as placeholders when you don't have data yet, or verification will fail.
+* This is untested on Windows.
+I use it on Linux and Mac.

 ## Notes